 Five biggest Kentucky Derby longshot winners ever

-As we witnessed in 2019 when Country House won at 65-1 Kentucky Derby odds, there is no sure thing and nothing is certain in horse racing.
-The winning horse is not always the best horse, and in a field of 20 at the Kentucky Derby, a little bit of racing luck and a good trip makes for a better chance to win.
-Some of the biggest upsets in the history of the Kentucky Derby have made for some sensational stories.
+As we witnessed in 2022 when Rich Strike won at 80-1 odds, nothing is certain in horse racing.
+The winning horse is not always the best horse.
+In a field of 20, a bit of racing luck makes for a better chance to win.
+The five biggest longshots to ever win the Derby include: